Aliases for SMARCE1 Gene

 GeneCards Summary for SMARCE1 Gene

 SMARCE1 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily E, Member 1) is a Protein Coding gene.
-Diseases associated with SMARCE1 include smarce1-related coffin-siris syndrome and familial multiple meningioma.
-Among its related pathways are Transcription Ligand-dependent activation of the ESR1/SP pathway and Chromatin organization.
+Diseases associated with SMARCE1 include meningioma, familial and coffin-siris syndrome.
+Among its related pathways are AMPK Enzyme Complex Pathway and Transcription Ligand-dependent activation of the ESR1/SP pathway.
 GO annotations related to this gene include RNA binding and transcription coactivator activity.

 UniProtKB/Swiss-Prot for SMARCE1 Gene